Doctor Who Logo

 Doctor Who Emblem

 The variety of fonts is impressive, as many have appeared since 1963.
 Generally, there are almost no serif fonts.
-The exception is the period from 1967 to 1970 when the letters were supplemented with small strokes at the ends.
+The exception is from 1967 to 1970 when the letters were supplemented with small strokes at the ends.

 Video